yeasy/cello-archived/api/restserver_v2.md

 if `allow_multiple:True`, then ignore matched clusters that user already occupied.

-When `cluster_apply` request arrives, the server will try checking  available cluster in the pool.
+When `apply` request arrives, the server will try checking  available cluster in the pool.

 Accordingly, the server will return a json response (succeed or fail).
 ```json